homestarfuzzer/BYOB/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-Adding a new lab is the easiest contribution — just a `labs.json` entry and a PR.
+Adding a new lab is the easiest contribution, it's just a `labs.json` entry and a PR.

 ---

 ## License

-MIT — free to use, modify, and share.
+MIT: free to use, modify, and share.

 ---